oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 Landing Zone can be pre-configured to connect to an on-premises network through a DRG, regardless of its network topology (single, multiple standalone or peered VCNs).
 Note that the actual connectivity model between OCI and the on-premises network is **not** in Landing Zone scope.
 In other words, Landing Zone does not provision anything related to FastConnect or IPSec VPN.
 These must be managed through other means.
 Landing Zone sets up the access path from the perspective of its VCNs, creating the route and security rules based on these input variables:

-- **is_vcn_onprem_connected**: when set to true, either creates or reuses a DRG depending on **existing_drg_id** variable.
+- **is\_vcn\_onprem\_connected**: when set to true, either creates or reuses a DRG depending on **existing\_drg\_id** variable.
-- **onprem_cidrs**: list of on-premises CIDR ranges allowed to make HTTPS inbound connections.
+- **onprem\_cidrs**: list of on-premises CIDR ranges allowed to make HTTPS inbound connections.
 When set, these CIDR ranges are the destination of a route rule back to on-premises through DRG and used for granting ingress HTTPS access to Landing Zone Network Security Groups.
-- **onprem_src_ssh_cidrs**: list of on-premises IP ranges allowed to make SSH inbound connections.
+- **onprem\_src\_ssh\_cidrs**: list of on-premises IP ranges allowed to make SSH inbound connections.
 When set, these CIDR ranges are the destination of a route rule back to on-premises through DRG, and used for granting ingress SSH access to Landing Zone Network Security Groups.

 ### Blocking Internet Access

 By default, Landing Zone's Three-Tier Web Application VCN deploys out a public subnet (the "web" subnet) with routes to the VCN Internet Gateway.
 That may not be desirable sometimes, as customers may want a fully private setup, where they can deploy private load balancers accessible only to other VCNs on from their data centers.
 There is a single input variable controlling this behavior:

-- **no_internet_access**: when set to true, it makes all "web" subnets private and does not attach an Internet Gateway to any of the Three-Tier VCNs.
+- **no\_internet\_access**: when set to true, it makes all "web" subnets private and does not attach an Internet Gateway to any of the Three-Tier VCNs.
 Note the variable does not apply to ExaCS VCNs, as the subnets in that case are already private.

 ## <a name="governance-4"></a>4.3 Governance
 ### Operational Monitoring
 #### Alerting
 The Landing Zone deploys a notification framework to alert administrators about infrastructure changes.
 By default, only IAM and networking events are enabled, as mandated by CIS Foundations Benchmark.
 Events for other resources can be enabled by Landing Zone users.
 OCI Events service monitors OCI resources for changes and posts a notification to a topic.
 Topic subscribers are then notified about such changes.
 This framework is deployed in each compartment including the Root compartment where IAM events are configured.
 Examples of such events are updates to a policy or the creation of a new VCN.

 Landing Zone also gives insights into the health of infrastructure resources used by cloud applications through metrics and alarms in OCI Monitoring service.
-Classic examples are raising an alarm to Compute administrators if an instance's CPU/memory comsumption goes over 80% and raising an alarm to network administrators if FastConnect or VPN is down.
+Classic examples are raising an alarm to Compute administrators if an instance's CPU/memory consumption goes over 80% and raising an alarm to network administrators if FastConnect or VPN is down.
 Check blog post [How to Operationalize the Core Landing Zone with Alarms and Events](https://www.ateam-oracle.com/post/operational-monitoring-and-alerting-in-the-cis-landing-zone) for a list of metric conditions and events that can raise an alarm in Landing Zone.

 Landing Zone exposes this functionality through variables with a list of email addresses to notify:

-- **security_admin_email_endpoints**: required, a list of email addresses to receive notifications for security (including IAM) related events.
+- **security\_admin\_email\_endpoints**: required, a list of email addresses to receive notifications for security (including IAM) related events.
 IAM events and topic are always created in the home region at the Root compartment.
-- **network_admin_email_endpoints**: required, a list of email addresses to receive notifications for network related events.
+- **network\_admin\_email\_endpoints**: required, a list of email addresses to receive notifications for network related events.
 Network events and topic are regional and created at the Root compartment.
-- **storage_admin_email_endpoints**: optional, a list of email addresses for all storage related notifications.
+- **storage\_admin\_email\_endpoints**: optional, a list of email addresses for all storage related notifications.
 If no email addresses are provided, then the topic, events and alarms associated with storage are not created.
-- **compute_admin_email_endpoints**: optional, a list of email addresses for all compute related notifications.
+- **compute\_admin\_email\_endpoints**: optional, a list of email addresses for all compute related notifications.
 If no email addresses are provided, then the topic, events and alarms associated with compute are not created.
-- **budget_admin_email_endpoints**: optional, a list of email addresses for all budget related notifications.
+- **budget\_admin\_email\_endpoints**: optional, a list of email addresses for all budget related notifications.
 If no email addresses are provided, then the topic, events and alarms associated with governance are not created.
-- **database_admin_email_endpoints**: optional, a list of email addresses for all database related notifications.
+- **database\_admin\_email\_endpoints**: optional, a list of email addresses for all database related notifications.
 If no email addresses are provided, then the topic, events and alarms associated with database are not created.
-- **exainfra_admin_email_endpoints**: optional, a list of email addresses for all Exadata infrastructure related notifications.
+- **exainfra\_admin\_email\_endpoints**: optional, a list of email addresses for all Exadata infrastructure related notifications.
 If no email addresses are provided, then the topic, and alarms associated with Exadata infrastructure are not created.
 If a compartment for Exadata is not created, then Exadata events are created in the database compartment and sent to the database topic.

-With the exception of notifications for security and network, the other categories also depend on the user explitly asking for enabling events and alarms:
+With the exception of notifications for security and network, the other categories also depend on the user explicitly asking for enabling events and alarms:

-- **create_events_as_enabled**: when set to true, events rules are created and enabled.
+- **create\_events\_as\_enabled**: when set to true, events rules are created and enabled.
 If left as false, events rules are created but will not emit notifications.
-- **create_alarms_as_enabled**: when set to true, alarms are created and enabled.
+- **create\_alarms\_as\_enabled**: when set to true, alarms are created and enabled.
 If left as false, alarms are created but will not emit notifications.

 An extra variable allows Landing Zone users to determine how OCI should format the alarms messages:

-- **alarm_message_format**: default is *PRETTY_JSON* (after all everybody seeks beauty in things).
+- **alarm\_message\_format**: default is *PRETTY_JSON* (after all everybody seeks beauty in things).
 Other possible values are *ONS_OPTIMIZED* (optimized for Oracle Notification Service) and *RAW*.

 > **_NOTE:_** Monitoring IAM and network events are a CIS Foundations Benchmark Level 1 requirement.